MoatazAbdAlmageed/codingdir/content/2021-08-02-watch-the-dev-guy-on-youtube.md

 ---
-title: ""The Dev Guy\" on YouTube"
+title: 'The Dev Guy" on YouTube'
 date: "2021-08-02"
 categories:
   - "english"
   - "favorites"
 ---